 bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 Colossians 3:13

-Recently I was talking with someone who wants to forgive the person who has hurt her the most.
+I was talking with someone who wants to forgive the person who has hurt her the most.
 She wants to be free from the guilt of holding a grudge.
 She wants to follow the example of Christ in Biblical obedience.
 The problem?
 She’s not sure she has truly forgiven, because she still hurts from the injury.

-I shared with her that while forgiveness is a decision…a choice…it is not an automatic healer of emotions.
+I shared with her that while forgiveness is a decision — a choice — it is not an automatic healer of emotions.
 It helps, but emotions heal over time.
 Then I shared some ways she could determine if she’s truly forgiven the other person.

 Here are 5 ways to tell if you’ve forgiven someone:

 Do you still think of getting even with the person?
-There may be consequences that need to come for this person and you may have to see them through to protect others, but does your heart want to hurt them?
+There may be consequences which need to come for this person and you may have to see them through to protect others, but does your heart want to hurt them?
 If so, would you call this forgiveness?